n3554/n3554/technical_specification/parallelism.1.general.md

 A *parallel algorithm* is a function template described by this Technical Specification declared in namespace `std::experimental::parallel` with a formal template parameter named `ExecutionPolicy`.

+# Wording changes

+The wording changes proposed in this section are relative to the contents of N3936.

+In 17.6.5.9, change paragraph 8 as follows:

+\remvrbline[Unless otherwise specified, C++ standard library functions shall perform all operations solely within the current thread if those operations have effects that are visible (1.10) to users]

+\addvrbline[A C++ standard library function with execution policy `vec` or `par` shall not introduce a race on any object accessible by the means described in clauses 2-5.
+Otherwise, unless otherwise specified, C++ standard library functions shall perform all operations solely within the current thread if those operations have effects that are visible (1.10) to users.]